 - United Nations Educational, Scientific and Cultural Organization: Young Professionals Program - Provides ten recent college graduates and young professionals under the age of 30 with the opportunity to start a career in an international public service organization. *It is open only to candidates from under-represented countries*

-- United Nations Industrial Development Organization: The Junior Professional Officers/Associate Experts Program - Focusing on poverty reduction, trade capacity-building, and energy and environment.
+- United Nations Industrial Development Organization: The Junior Professional Officers/Associate Experts Program - Focusing on poverty reduction, trade capacity-building, energy, and the environment.
 The JPO/AE Program is only open to nationals of participating countries.
 These include: Austria, Belgium, Denmark, France, Germany, Italy, Japan, Republic of Korea, Netherlands, Norway, Spain, Russian Federation, Sweden, Switzerland and the UK.
 Work in the field of international cooperation activities, thereby giving them an opportunity to gain experience in the field of international cooperation activities by means of a structured learning approach

 - Saludos - A site for Hispanic students: search for the employer of your choice, post your resume, and apply